paley777/mypos/README.md

 <a href="https://ibb.co/w79WMN9"><img src="https://i.ibb.co/w79WMN9/logo-app.png" alt="logo-app" border="0"></a>

-# MyPOS V2 | Point of Sales Integrated Systems
+# MyPOS Version 2.0 | Point of Sales Integrated Systems

-MyPOS V2 is a website-based integrated point of sales system using the Laravel Framework.
+MyPOS Version 2.0 is a website-based integrated point of sales system using the Laravel Framework.
 This system has the features needed by a POS system, starting from management of goods flow, stock, cashier, invoices to reporting.

 ## Integration
 Apart from using Laravel 10, this system also integrates the Bootstrap Framework as a front-end.
 This system uses SQL and Jquery databases.